Arg-LLaDA: Argument Summarization via Large Language Diffusion Models and Sufficiency-Aware Refinement: Experimental Setup

 \paragraph{Baselines.} We compare \textbf{Arg‑LLaDA} against ten state-of-the-art baselines, categorized into three groups: \emph{(i)} Zero-shot proprietary LLMs, including GPT-4 \cite{DBLP:journals/corr/abs-2303-08774}, GPT-o3 \footnote{https://openai.com/index/introducing-o3-and-o4-mini/}, Gemini 2.5 \citep{DBLP:journals/corr/abs-2312-11805}, Claude 3.7 \footnote{https://www.anthropic.com/news/claude-3-7-sonnet}, and DeepSeek-R1 \citep{DBLP:journals/corr/abs-2501-12948}, which are closed-source commercial models accessed via API without any task-specific adaptation; \emph{(ii)} Zero-shot open-source LLMs, such as LLaMA 3 \citep{DBLP:journals/corr/abs-2407-21783}, LLaDA \citep{DBLP:journals/corr/abs-2502-09992}, Mistral \citep{DBLP:journals/corr/abs-2310-06825}, Gemma \citep{DBLP:journals/corr/abs-2408-00118} and FlanT5 \citep{DBLP:journals/jmlr/ChungHLZTFL00BW24}, which are publicly released and evaluated in their instruction-tuned form without additional training; \emph{(iii)} Full-shot open-source LLMs, which are further fine-tuned on benchmark datasets to adapt them explicitly to the argument summarization task.

 \paragraph{Dataset.} The ArgKP dataset consists of approximately 27k labeled argument–key point pairs covering 31 diverse debate topics, with each pair annotated for stance polarity \citep{DBLP:conf/acl/Bar-HaimEFKLS20,DBLP:conf/emnlp/Bar-HaimKEFLS20}.
 Following prior work, we partition the dataset into training and test sets in a 28:3 ratio while preserving topic distribution.
 In addition, we employ and extand the ASE dataset, which provides a comprehensive end-to-end benchmark for argument \citep{DBLP:conf/acl/0074WSBMZZWHLN24} summarization.
 It spans the full pipeline—from claim and evidence detection to the generation and evaluation of debate-ready summaries—enabling holistic assessment of argument generation systems.
-For detail about dataset process see Appendix \ref{downstream_dataset}.

 \paragraph{Metrics.} We report \textbf{ROUGE} \citep{lin2004rouge}, which common used in text summarization.
 While ROUGE captures surface-level similarity, it may overlook semantic equivalence in cases of lexical variation.
 To do so, we consider \textbf{BERTScore} \citep{DBLP:conf/iclr/ZhangKWWA20} and \textbf{BLEURT} \citep{DBLP:conf/acl/SellamDP20} evaluates summary quality based on contextualized token embeddings obtained from a pre-trained BERT model.
 They better account for semantic similarity than ROUGE and are less sensitive to exact word matching.